10 Questions For Indian Entrepreneur Niraj Puran Rao

 Rao holds an MBA in Sports Management from Symbiosis International University in Pune, India.
 He has also played professional soccer and tested his mettle in bodybuilding before becoming an entrepreneur.

-With “The Apprentice” set to premiere this month, we ask the Indian entrepreneur and athlete 10 questions about his childhood inspirations, the importance of adaptability, and more.
+Ahead of the Netflix premiere, we ask the Indian entrepreneur and athlete 10 questions about his childhood inspirations, the importance of adaptability, and more.

 ONE Championship: What was your childhood like?

 Niraj Puran Rao: Both of my parents were in the Indian Navy.
 After my father got recruited for the United Nations, they shifted to Israel, and I was born there.
 We stayed there for two years, and then we shifted to Pune, India.

 Due to the nature of my father’s work, we visited lots of Middle Eastern countries like Egypt and Jordan, and European countries like Greece and Macedonia.

 My parents never forced anything on me, and most of the decisions in life were taken by myself.

 ONE: Who were your role models growing up?